 - “I slipped…”

 A discussion on foreign bodies wouldn’t be complete without the one orifice we all expect to hear about.
 Anything and everything has been removed from rectal cavities across the nation’s emergency rooms, but what is more shocking are the explanations as to how these various objects ended up there in the first place.
 From empty coffee cans and matchbox cars to champagne bottles and ringing cell phones, regardless what is found, the most common excuse for getting such misplaced items lodged in rectums typically begin with the words, “I slipped.”
 We often never know how it truly happened, or more importantly why it happened, the end result is always the same, what goes in must come out.
-And even though a little lube and a good pair of forceps can go a long way in the ER, it is not uncommon for these patients to require surgery and anesthesia to get to the bottom of things.
+And even though a little lube and a good pair of forceps can go a long way to the ER, it is not uncommon for these patients to require surgery and anesthesia to get to the bottom of things.